Critical Review: RADA Electronic Industries (RADA) vs. The Competition

-RADA Electronic Industries (NASDAQ: RADA – Get Rating) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare RADA Electronic Industries to similar companies based on the strength of its institutional ownership, analyst recommendations, valuation, dividends, risk, profitability and earnings.
+RADA Electronic Industries (NASDAQ: RADA – Get Rating) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare RADA Electronic Industries to similar companies based on the strength of its risk, institutional ownership, earnings, valuation, profitability, dividends and analyst recommendations.

-RADA Electronic Industries has a beta of 0.94, meaning that its share price is 6% less volatile than the S&P 500.
-Comparatively, RADA Electronic Industries’ competitors have a beta of 1.63, meaning that their average share price is 63% more volatile than the S&P 500.

-This is a summary of recent ratings and recommmendations for RADA Electronic Industries and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for RADA Electronic Industries and its competitors, as reported by MarketBeat.

 |Sell Ratings